 Incidents (last 3 days, last 7 days, or last 30 days) View a list of all the incidents for the last 3 or 30 days.
 See detailed information on each incident.
 Investigate the violated policies and the actions taken by Forcepoint software.
 Evaluate whether policy changes are needed.
-Select this report when you want to manage incident workflow, remediation, and escalation.
-You can also view: Incidents by Severity - See detailed information about each incident in the order of severity.
+Select this report when to manage incident workflow, remediation, and escalation.
+It is also possible to view Incidents by Severity, which shows detailed information about each incident, ranked in severity order.